Sloeber/arduino-eclipse-plugin/readme.md

  * Checkout locally
  * Run ```mvn clean verify -PSDK,latest -DskipTests=true``` to build

 After the build, find the Sloeber SDK product in the io.sloeber.product.sdk target directory.
-Unzip it somewhere in your home directory (mind you we cannot handle very long path names)
+Unzip it somewhere in your home directory (mind you we cannot handle very long path names on windows)

     Note that Sloeber itself is NOT included in the Sloeber SDK.